BittyTax/BittyTax/README.md

 2. `bittytax_conv` - convert your wallet and exchange files into transaction records (see [Conversion Tool](#conversion-tool))

 3. `bittytax_price` - (optional) lookup historic price data for cryptoassets and foreign currencies (see [Price Tool](#price-tool))

+This tool is designed to be used by someone who is already familiar with cryptoasset taxation rules in the UK.
+HMRC has published guidance on this.
+We've collected some useful links in the [Resources](#resources) section at the end.

 ## Disclaimer
 This software is copyright (c) Nano Nano Ltd, and licensed for use under the AGPLv3 License, see [LICENSE](https://github.com/BittyTax/BittyTax/blob/master/LICENSE) file for details.